Wednesday, October 18, 2023

 We took an accidental wrong turn on foot, and poof, there was the Bridge of Sighs!
 The limestone windows are fitted with bars because this small tunnel took prisoners from the interrogation rooms on one side to their prison cells on the other.
 The windows were the last fleeting glimpse of their beloved Venice before a long prison term.
 Poetically, Lord Byron gave it the title, imagining the heaviness of the prisoner's last free breath.
 (Are there any real wrong turns in this city?
 A thought for another day)

 The day seemed a little scattered since there were detours and unexpected delays.
 I had my first lasagna.
+Water was served in Murano glass.
+Here are some of my favorite photos of the gondolas.

 We climbed back in the water bus, and the clouds parted.